Identification and Calculators

 Forms of Identification

-If you are testing in your home country, acceptable types of identification include:
+If you are testing in your Country of Citizenship, acceptable types of identification include:

 - Driver’s license